 - Young People and Foster Carer Ambassadors – Development of Wales’ first foster carer and youth ambassador scheme in fostering.
 Ambassadors have an important role in offering peer to peer support, promote fostering whilst speaking at events and working with other professionals to have a genuine role in championing fostering services.

-- Fosterline Wales advice line – Now in its tenth year, Fostering Excellence continues to build on the success of Fosterline Wales, increasing provision of information, advice and support with the development of a new online information hub.
+- Fosterline Wales advice line – Now in its eleventh year, Fostering Excellence continues to build on the success of Fosterline Wales, increasing provision of information, advice and support with the development of a new online information hub.

 - A National Centre of Training Excellence in Fostering – Committed to developing a confident and competent workforce, Fostering Excellence deliver training to the fostering workforce throughout Wales.